 In the face of continuing financial and public health issues, university stakeholders, particularly career services professionals, have had to make difficult decisions about providing substantial learning for students.
 This study focuses on one component of the online operations transformation.
-Internships are gaining popularity among college students, but little research has been done to evaluate their usefulness in remote locations.
+Internships are gaining popularity among college students, but little research has been done to evaluate if they are useful in remote locations.

 This research was carried out in focus-based CHED Memorandum Order (CMO) No. 104 series of 2017 titled the Revised Guidelines for Student Internship Programs in the Philippines (SIPP) for All Programs issued by Dr. Patricia Licuanan, the chair of the Commission on Higher Education in the Philippines (Commission on Higher Education, 2017).
-It complies with the internship program's stated goals, Article 1, Section 1, which aims to offer students a chance for hands-on experience Host Training Establishment (HTE), supplement their formal education with practical knowledge, and develop good attitudes.
+It is in compliance with the internship program's stated goals, Article 1, Section 1, which aims to offer students a chance for hands-on experience Host Training Establishment (HTE) and to supplement their formal education with practical knowledge, as well as to develop good attitudes.

 To achieve these specific objectives, the internship program is intended to enhance degree programs in higher education institutions to meet industrial needs, encourage mutually beneficial collaboration/linkages between industry and academe, and strengthen career guidance for the Higher Education Institution (HEI).
 For the Student Interns, the internship program is intended for them to apply the necessary knowledge and skills learned in formal education to real-world situations through respected Host Training Establishments in the country.
-Employer-based training will help student interns improve their knowledge and skills obtained in formal schooling.
-It will allow them to be more responsive to future labor market demands and enhance the student interns' practical skills, particularly those related to professionalism and work respect.
-Soft skills such as communication, interpersonal skills, financial literacy, and others are needed for student interns to meet the needs of employers, and throughout the internship, students will develop a professional work ethic.
+Employer-based training will help student interns improve their knowledge and skills obtained in formal schooling, allowing them to be more responsive to future labor market demands, and enhance the student interns' practical skills, particularly those related to professionalism and work respect.
+Soft skills such as communication, interpersonal skills, financial literacy, and others are needed for student interns to meet the needs of employers, and all throughout the internship, students will develop a professional work ethic.

-The University of Saint Louis Tuguegarao (USL) is committed to preparing missionary graduates who are proficient and effective in the disciplines of Accounting and Management Accounting programs.
+The University of Saint Louis Tuguegarao is committed to preparing missionary graduates who are proficient and effective in the disciplines of Accounting and Management Accounting programs.
 One entire semester of a 400-hour virtual internship program for the Accountancy degree may be completed in this present configuration.
-These students are placed in various organizations in Tuguegarao City or Metro Manila.
+These students are placed in various organizations in Tuguegarao City or the Metro Manila area.

-Hence, considering the increased accessibility of immersive work, the researchers carried out this study to evaluate the implementation of virtual internships in the Accounting and Management Accounting programs.
-For several reasons, the researchers must limit the study to programs that incorporate all of the components of a regular in-person internship but are delivered online instead.
-Until an in-depth study about virtual internships for Accountancy and Management Accounting is conducted, it is impossible to know how they can help students become ready for full-time employment opportunities.
+Hence, considering the increase of the accessibility of immersive work, the researchers carried out this study to evaluate the implementation of virtual internships in the Accounting and Management Accounting programs.
+For several reasons, the researchers must limit the study to programs that incorporate all of the components of a regular in-person internship, but are delivered online instead.
+Until an in depth study about virtual internships for Accountancy and Management Accounting is conducted, it is impossible to know how they can help students become ready for full-time employment opportunities.
+The purpose of this study was to evaluate the implementation of the virtual internship program of the BS Accountancy and BS Management Accounting programs of University of Saint Louis Tuguegarao.
+Specifically, it aimed to answer the following questions: